gdso-org/tech-doc/docs/getting-started/ons-resolution.md

 The resolution may sometimes return more than 1 service (unlike the example above).

 1. Then you may select the appropriate service that you will use to request data from the tire’s manufacturer in the following steps.

+* The service to retrieve standard data from one UII MUST be named **GetTireBySgtin**
-The service to retrieve standard data on a tire MUST be named **GetTireBySgtin**
+* The service to retrieve standard data from a list of UIIs (100 max) MUST be named **GetTireByBatch**

 1. Retrieve the regexp associated to the chosen service name: